pixie-io/docs.px.dev/content/en/02-installing-pixie/01-requirements.md

 ## Operating System

 Pixie runs on Linux nodes only.
+You can configure Pixie to [deploy to a subset of the nodes](/reference/admin/deploy-options#deploy-pixie-to-a-subset-of-nodes) in your cluster.

 |         | Support         | Version           |
 | :------ | :-------------  | :---------------- |